giganoto/fast-beta/README.md

 - [ ] Production deployment scripts (Terraform?)

+## ToDo

+- Current code faces no single source of truth because of maintaining fields accross API, SQLAlchemy and later on Schema if I use something like Marshmallow or Pedantic, I am looking into SQLModel (https://sqlmodel.tiangolo.com/features/) for this reason.

 ## What is Giganoto?

 - An E-learning platform which is Free and Open-Source in every possible sense.